intel/transfer-learning/tlt/distributed/README.md

+# Distributed Training

-# Distributed Training with Intel® Transfer Learning Tool
+Here are instructions for using distributed/multinode Training with Intel® Transfer Learning Tool.

 ## Prerequisites

 - Participating nodes should have Intel® oneAPI Base Toolkit installed.
 Verify the files under `/opt/intel/oneapi`
 - Participating nodes should have passwordless SSH setup.
-Instructions to setup are given below.
+Instructions to set up are given below.

 ### Passwordless SSH setup